wix/Detox/docs/Guide.Jest.md

 # Jest setup guide

-> **NOTE: This article previously focused on deprecated `jest-jasmine2` runner setup, and if for some reason you need to access it, [follow this Git history link](https://github.com/wix/Detox/blob/ef466822129a4befcda71111d02b1a334539889b/docs/Guide.Jest.md).**
+> **NOTE: This article previously focused on deprecated `jest-jasmine2` runner setup, and if you nevertheless need to access it, [follow this Git history link](https://github.com/wix/Detox/blob/ef466822129a4befcda71111d02b1a334539889b/docs/Guide.Jest.md).**

 This guide describes how to install [Jest](https://jestjs.io) as a test runner to be used by Detox for running the E2E tests.

 **Disclaimer:**

 1. Here we focus on installing Detox on _new projects_.
-If you're migrating a project with an existing Detox installation, use the guide but please apply some common sense in the process.
+If you're migrating a project with an existing Detox installation, please apply some common sense while using this guide.
-1. The instructions were tested on `jest-circus@^26.0.1`.
-Most likely, newer versions would work too, but **the older ones** (25.x, 24.x) **are not supported** due to major issues.
+1. These instructions are relevant for `jest-circus@^26.0.1`.
+They should likely work for the newer `jest-circus` versions too, but for **the older ones** (25.x, 24.x) &mdash; **they will not, due to blocking issues.**

 ## Introduction

 As already mentioned in the [Getting Started](Introduction.GettingStarted.md#step-3-create-your-first-test) guide, Detox itself does not effectively run tests logic, but rather delegates that responsibility onto a test runner.
-Jest is the recommended runner for projects with test suites that have become large enough so as to require parallel execution.
+At the moment, Jest is the only recommended choice, for many reasons, including but not limited to parallel test suite execution capability, and complete integration with Detox API.

-Do note that in turn, Jest itself - much like Detox, also does not effectively run any tests;
-Rather, it is more of a dispatcher and orchestrator of multiple instances of a delegated runner, capable of running in parallel (for more info, refer to [this video](https://youtu.be/3YDiloj8_d0?t=2127); source: [Jest architecture](https://jestjs.io/docs/en/architecture)).
+By the way, Jest itself — much like Detox, also does not effectively run any tests.
+Instead, it is more of a dispatcher and orchestrator of multiple instances of a delegated runner capable of running in parallel.
+For more info, refer to [this video](https://youtu.be/3YDiloj8_d0?t=2127) (source: [Jest architecture](https://jestjs.io/docs/en/architecture)).

-Detox has complete support for only one Jest concrete runner, which is [`jest-circus`](https://www.npmjs.com/package/jest-circus).
-The other runner, `jest-jasmine2` is deprecated due to certain bugs in the past, and architectural limitations in the present.
+For its part, Detox supports only one Jest's concrete runner, which is [`jest-circus`](https://www.npmjs.com/package/jest-circus).
+The former runner, `jest-jasmine2`, is deprecated due to specific bugs in the past, and architectural limitations at present.
 Moreover, Jest team plans to deprecate `jest-jasmine2` in the upcoming major release 27.0.0 ([see blog post](https://jestjs.io/blog/2020/05/05/jest-26)).

-Detox used to support the older, now deprecated `jest-jasmine2`, and, if you need for some reason to check with the archived version of Jest setup guide, [follow this link](https://github.com/wix/Detox/blob/ef466822129a4befcda71111d02b1a334539889b/docs/Guide.Jest.md).

 ## Installation

 ### 1. Install Jest

-Before starting out with Jest, please be sure to go over [Getting Started](Introduction.GettingStarted.md) guide, especially **steps 1 and 2**.
+Before starting with Jest setup, please go over [Getting Started](Introduction.GettingStarted.md) guide, especially **steps 1 and 2**.

-Afterwards, install the respective npm packages:
+Afterward, install the respective npm packages:

 ```sh
 npm install --save-dev jest jest-circus
 ```

-If you previously had `jest` installed in your project, make sure that `jest` and `jest-circus` versions match (e.g. both are `26.0.1`).
+If you are already using Jest in your project, make sure that `jest` and `jest-circus` package versions match (e.g., both are `26.0.1`).

 ### 2. Set up test-code scaffolds

-Run an automated init script:
+Run the automated init script:

 ```sh
 detox init -r jest